uzairrrhussain/Small-Projects/README.md

 ## 💡 How these projects helped me

 - Learning and experimenting with Python.
-- Using as boilerplate or inspiration for bigger projects.
+- Using as inspiration for bigger projects.
-- Practising Git fundamentals by modifying, branching, or extending these small projects.
+- Practising Git fundamentals.

 ---